 This way, others will feel encouraged to do the same, and the urge to want to learn new skills will spread around the agency.
 As well as acknowledging when someone has learned something new, it’s also important to recognize when someone has taught someone else something too.

 For example, if an employee was to hold a talk or present to the rest of the agency on a topic, then rewarding them for this will encourage others to do the same.
+This encouragement can be for applying to digital marketing certificates.
+So, it will not be only your recognition, your employee will have printed certificate which can help him in his career.

 Communicate Your Goals